apache/iotdb/metrics/ReadMe.md

 | pushPeriodInSecond         | the period time of push(used for prometheus, unit: s)                                  | 5                                   |

 ## 3.2.
 Use Guide in IoTDB Server Module
-1. Now, MetricService is registered as IService in server and confignode module, you can simple set properties: `enableMetric: true` to use metric service.
+1. Now, MetricService is registered as IService in datanode and confignode module, and is activated by default.
 2. In server module you can easily use these metric by `MetricService.getInstance()`, for example:

 ```java